-Branded links receive up to 39% more click-throughs on average than generic short URLs.
-This figure was determined by carrying out two experiments detailed in this article
+Branded links receive up to 39% more click-throughs when compared to generic short URLs.
+This figure was determined by carrying out two experiments, which you'll find detailed below.

-Generic Short URLs: A link which has been shortened and now contains a domain which is not your own. e.g bit.ly, goo.gl, ow.ly, etc.
+Generic Short URLs: A link which has been shortened and now contains a domain which is not your own.
+For example, bit.ly, goo.gl, ow.ly, etc.

-Branded Links: A link which has been shortened to include your own custom domain rather than the domain of the tool you're using. e.g 'tinyurl.com/tU52k' becomes 'Brandname.link/keyword.'
+Branded Links: A link which has been shortened and includes your own custom domain rather than the domain of the tool you're using.
+For example, 'tinyurl.com/tU52k' becomes 'Brandname.link/keyword.'

-CTR: Click Through Rate (CTR) is the number of times a link was clicked divided by the number of times the link was viewed expressed as a percentage.
+CTR: This stands for Click-Through Rate and its the number of times a link was clicked divided by the number of times the link was seen.
+This is expressed as a percentage.

-- We took over 1 billion clicks from over 2 million links from our database.
+- We examined over 1 billion clicks from over 2 million links in our database.

-- We found that the links which were branded with a custom domain performed significantly better than the links using the default rebrand.ly domain.
+- We found that the links which were branded with a custom domain performed significantly better than the links using our default rebrand.ly domain.

-In order to confirm these findings, we ran a second experiment across our own social media channels to determine if a social media post using a branded link which was identical to another social media post using a generic short URL would perform better.
+In order to look deeper into these findings, we ran a second experiment across our own social media channels to determine if a social media post using a branded link, which was identical to another social media post using a generic short URL would perform better.

-We ran two identical advertisements over social media.
-Both had the same image, text, audience, timeframe and spend.
+We ran two identical advertisements on social media, both with the same image, text, audience, timeframe and spend.

 Choosing The Channel

-In order to test if branded links would increase the click through rate, we wanted to test whether the same advertisement would more link clicks if using a branded link rather than a generic short link.
+In order to test if branded links would increase the click-through rate, we wanted to test if the same advertisement would get more link clicks when using a branded link rather than a generic short link.
 But first, we needed to decide which platforms we would run our test on.
-After researching Facebook paid ads, Linkedin paid ads and Twitter paid ads we decided that we would run our experiment on Twitter paid ads alone.
-Twitter gives a very clear view of the click-through rate of a link making reporting our results easier.
-Given this, we felt that Twitter ads would give us the most accurate data about the effect of a branded link on the CTR of a link.
+After researching Facebook paid ads, Linkedin paid ads and Twitter paid ads, we decided that we would run our experiment on Twitter paid ads alone.
+Twitter gives a very clear view of the click-through rate of a link, so we felt that Twitter ads would give us the most accurate data and clear results about the effect of branding on the CTR of a link.

-At the time of our test, Rebrandly had just launched its Teams feature which allows teams to create and share branded links using the same custom domain.
-We advertised two identical posts promoting the Teams feature on Twitter.
+At the time of our test, Rebrandly had just launched its Teams feature, which allows teams to create and share branded links using the same custom domain.
+We advertised two identical posts on Twitter promoting this feature.

-Twitter paid ads make it very easy to track the CTR of links on each post.
-We found that the post which contained a branded link obtained a higher Click through rate than it's counterpart containing a generic short URL.
+Twitter's paid ads make it easy to track the CTR of each post.
+We found that the post with the branded link obtained a higher click-through rate than it's counterpart containing a generic short URL.

-Based on these two experiments we found that branded links will outperform generic short URLs obtaining up to a 39% higher click through rate.
+Based on these two experiments, we found that branded links will outperform generic short URLs and can increase click-through rates by up to a 39%.

 This Article is About: